ghandmann/HS-AlbSig-WebAnwendungen2/Beispiele/Docker/SimpleMicroserviceApp/README.md

 This is the PostgreSQL Server used by `WebApp`, `MessageFilterService` and `NicknameFilterService` to forward jobs via a `Job Queue`.

+## Requirements

+You need to install:
+- Docker v18+
+- docker-compose v1.17+

 ## Running the example

 The whole application stack can be started with: